Kaslanarian/Kaslanarian/README.md

 - [libsvm-sc-reading](https://github.com/Kaslanarian/libsvm-sc-reading): A Chinese version manual to explain how [LIBSVM](https://github.com/cjlin1/libsvm) works.
 - [PySVM](https://github.com/Kaslanarian/PySVM): A NumPy implementation of SVM based on SMO algorithm.
 - [PyDyNet](https://github.com/Kaslanarian/PyDyNet): Deep learning framework implementation using Numpy based on Autodiff.
-- ...
+- [SAGOD](https://github.com/Kaslanarian/SAGOD): A library for anomaly detection on static attributed graph.

 ### Some ongoing work

 - A cpp matrix/tensor implementation, and some algorithm (det, inv, svd, etc) based on it.
 - Anomaly detection on traffic.
 - A GNN framework based on PyDyNet.
-- **A library for anomaly detection on static attributed graph based on PyG**.

 ### Recent entertainment